JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7988 days**.

-And here is a just a random fact -  **The Leaning Tower of Pisa is 58.36 metres above the ground**.
+And here is a just a random fact -  **The Simpsons is the longest running prime-time animated series on television history**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)